RyanLangman/plinko_game/readme.md

 After some searching I found TexturePacker which made very short work of this, allowing me to load all my images into a single sprite sheet, generate a project file for later changes and outputting the spritesheet & a json data file that references the positioning in the sheet.

 This was trivial to load and utilize with PixiJS.
-That being said, not being experienced in using textures and positioning them correctly, I hit some challenges replacing the circles and slots with the relevant textures without affecting their positioning.
-These textures also weren't really ideal and didn't add much to the visual appeal of the game, however, I did spruce up the buttons and the scoreboard.
+That being said, not being experienced in using textures I experienced an issue positioning it correctly.
+After reading PixiJS's API guide, it was due to the origin point being different for textures vs. graphics, thus I had to change the anchor point of the texture to the center.
+Having changed this, it was trivial to replace the primitive graphics with textures.

 ### Implementing Physics and Considerations
 #### Attempt